republik/plattform/packages/publikator/README.md

 Publikator
 ------------------

-Here you find the code resposible for the CMS tasks.
+Here you find the code responsible for the CMS tasks.

 ## Github
 This server acts and authenticates as a [GitHub-App](https://developer.github.com/apps/building-integrations/setting-up-a-new-integration/about-integrations/#github-apps).
 Despite the claim of GitHub, GitHub-Apps are also compatible to the GraphQL v4 API.